1. Previous: Table of Contents

 Circumference = 2 x pi x r Circumference = 2 r

 The Greek letter π (pronounced like the word “pie”) is very different from the variable r.
-Whereas r can hold any number in it, π only ever holds one very specific number, which we’ll abbreviate to 3.14.
+Whereas r can hold any number in it, π only ever holds a single, specific number, which we’ll approximate as 3.14.

-In the same way, when programming in Kotlin, there are times when you want to make sure that a variable never changes.
+In the same way, when programming in Kotlin, there are times when we want to make sure that a variable’s value never changes.

 A bucket that only ever holds one thing 3.14 6.28

-In those cases, instead of declaring it with var, you declare it with val, like this:
+In those cases, instead of declaring it with var, we declare it with val, like this.

 val π = 3.14

-Now, if you try to reassign π, you’ll get an error:
+Now, if we try to reassign π, we’ll get an error.

 val π = 3.14